aeracoop/openlightmotion-node/README.md

 ## Statistics

-You can access a page displaying various statistics about the node by accessing the /stats page.
+You can access a page displaying various statistics about the node and the current configuration by accessing the /stats page.

 ## Networking